What Language Do Amish Speak?

 People who followed Ammann got the title of Amish.
 Later during the second half of the 19th century, Amish people were divided into two further classes.
 These were Old Order Amish and Amish Mennonites.

-The Amish Mennonites do not refrain from using the modern-day amenities.
+The Amish Mennonites do not refrain from using modern-day amenities.
 They use motor cars.
 However, Old Order Amish were much into their traditional culture.
-People who quote Amish people today, refer to Old Order Amish people, though there are many more other subgroups of the Amish dynasty.
+People who quote Amish people today, refer to Old Order Amish people, though there are many other subgroups of the Amish dynasty.

 During the early 18th century, a lot of Amish and Mennonites immigrated to Pennsylvania for a number of reasons.

-Language of Amish people – Pennsylvania Dutch
+Amish Language – Pennsylvania Dutch

 Amish people with their groups of New Order Amish, Old Order Amish, and Old beachy Amish with old order Mennonites speak Pennsylvania Dutch.
 Though, Old Order Amish use two different Alemannic dialects in Adams and Allen counties of Indiana.